 Therefore acting confidently and pressing your case if you think you've had unfair charges is crucial.
 If you've a strong case, you could get some of your money back.

 Of course, there are no guarantees.
 While in the early days of reclaiming banks never fought, and often gave a full payout, that's far less likely now.
 So if you're offered a settlement, think about taking it.

 Before you even start to reclaim, we need to assume your complaint to the bank could be rejected, so you may need to take it further.
 Most will do this via the free Financial Ombudsman Service.
 Some may decide to go to court, which is explained later in the guide.

 The Ombudsman is an independent service created by Parliament to help settle disputes between financial companies and their customers.
 The worst thing that can happen is you wait a couple of months and get rejected (read more about it in the Financial Ombudsman guide).

 It's free and virtually risk-free, so if you have a chance of complaining there rather than going to court, it's much safer and more desirable.
 You don't need to go in person, it's just a matter of filling in forms.

-The Ombudsman has said it is willing to look at specific types of bank charge reclaims (see below), primarily involving severe hardship and if you can go this way, it's a far safer option.
+The Ombudsman says it's willing to look at specific types of bank charge reclaims (see below), primarily involving severe hardship.
+If you can go this way, it's a far safer option.
 It doesn't mean you'll win, but the risk of losing is less.

 Who can go to the Ombudsman?